 It is imperative that informal workers are compensated for their lack of income during this time but there is a lack of funding being specifically allocated to assist them.
 Formal businesses, big and small, are able to take out interest free loans which may enable their survival but for informal workers, the only option of a loan would be from a ‘loan-shark’ which means high interest rates and risks to personal safety.
 The state has acknowledged that there is a need to support the informal sector and announced that a safety net would be developed, however details about how, when, by whom, and what amount, have been omitted and we are now over 3 weeks into lockdown and no support has been made available.
 Furthermore, in places like Warwick Junction, community networks are usually strong; traders offer goods on credit and informal workers assist each other during difficult times.
 Now, that network has been decimated.
 This leaves informal workers entirely uncertain about the future of their businesses and their ability to survive the coming months.

-[Feature image: The effect of lockdown on the informal economy reflected through images of the Brook Street Market, which is usually vibrant throughout the day]
+[Feature image: The effect of lockdown on the informal economy reflected through images of the Brook Street Market.
+Brook Street Market during the national lockdown level (left).
+Photo by Xolani Dlamini.
+Which is usually vibrant throughout the day (right).
+Photo by Dennis Gilbert (2019)]